tcsuk/hudm5001/README.md

     - students work on small and larger coding assignments, with assistance from instructor/TA/potentially their peers
     - the instructor reviews coding solutions with the class
     - students submit assignments through Canvas
+- Note that this course is conducted in-person.
+In-person lectures will not be recorded using Zoom or any recording tools.
+However, in the event of emergencies such as COVID-19 or natural disasters, in-person lectures may be recorded via Zoom.

 ### Electronic Submission of Assignments
 All assignments must be submitted electronically through Canvas by the specified due dates and times.
 It is crucial to complete all assigned work—failure to do so will likely result in failing the class.